danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 **Supporting Customer Insights**

-*Guidance: This section should include direct quotes from customers, direct quotes from the field, and summaries of interactions with customers in which they describe the problem they are having.*

 #### Cigna

-Cigna, one of the large customers on our healthcare data platform, has 50TB, or 7 years of data, mostly prescription claims and provider directory data, which consists of small resource size but large number of resources, 3.5 billion resources and 8 million provider resources.
+Cigna, one of the large customers on our healthcare data platform, has accumulated approximagtely 80 TB over the past sever years or so, mostly prescription claims and provider directory data, which consists of small resource size but large number of resources, 3.5 billion resources and 8 million provider resources.
 In addition, Cigna processes 7 million claims/hour.
 They experienced 429